apache/pekko/CONTRIBUTING.md

 The steps are exactly the same for everyone involved in the project, including the core team and first-time contributors.

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/apache/incubator-pekko/issues) and [existing pull requests](https://github.com/apache/incubator-pekko/pulls) for existing work.
-   - If there is no ticket yet, feel free to [create one](https://github.com/apache/incubator-pekko/issues/new) to discuss the problem and the approach you want to take to solve it.
+   - If there is no ticket yet, feel free to [create one](https://github.com/apache/incubator-pekko/issues/new/choose) to discuss the problem and the approach you want to take to solve it.
-1. [Fork the project](https://github.com/apache/incubator-pekko#fork-destination-box) on GitHub.
+1. [Fork the project](https://github.com/apache/incubator-pekko/fork) on GitHub.
 You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a pull request against the mainline Pekko.
 1. Create a branch on your fork and work on the feature.
 For example: `git checkout -b custom-headers-akka-http`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.
    - Please write additional tests covering your feature and adjust existing ones if needed before submitting your pull request.
 The `validatePullRequest` sbt task ([explained below](#the-validatepullrequest-task)) may come in handy to verify your changes are correct.
    - Use the `verifyCodeStyle` sbt task to ensure your code is properly formatted and includes the proper copyright headers.
-1. Once your feature is complete, prepare the commit following our [Creating Commits And Writing Commit Messages](#creating-commits-and-writing-commit-messages).
+1. Once your feature is complete, prepare the commit following our guide [Creating Commits And Writing Commit Messages](#creating-commits-and-writing-commit-messages).
 For example, a good commit message would be: `Adding compression support for Manifests #22222` (note the reference to the ticket it aimed to resolve).
 1. If it's a new feature or a change of behavior, document it on the [docs](https://github.com/apache/incubator-pekko/tree/main/docs).
 When the feature touches Scala and Java DSL, document both the Scala and Java APIs.
 1. Now it's finally time to [submit the pull request](https://help.github.com/articles/using-pull-requests)!
     - Please make sure to include a reference to the issue you're solving *in the comment* for the Pull Request, as this will cause the PR to be linked properly with the issue.
 Examples of good phrases for this are: "Resolves #1234" or "Refs #1234".